csgillespie/efficientR/main.md

 probably consider switching to another language.

 Integers are more space efficient.
-The code below compares size of a integer vector to a standard numeric vector:
+The code below compares the size of an integer vector to a standard numeric vector:

 ```r